rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/git-squash-many-commits-to-a-single-one-before-PR.md

+Some folks do it by hastily creating a new branch, porting all changes to it with a patch file and creating a separate pull request.
+But this is headache both for the contributor and project maintainer.
+There's an easier way, which is git squash

 [https://www.digitalocean.com/community/tutorials/how-to-rebase-and-update-a-pull-request](https://www.digitalocean.com/community/tutorials/how-to-rebase-and-update-a-pull-request)

 To find out the number of commits we have made, we can inspect the total number of commits that have been made to the project with the following command: